Perfectionism might sound like a good thing. Who doesn’t want their work to be flawless?

 Have you ever rewritten a single line 10 times before moving on to the next?

 That’s like trying to polish a single brick before building the house.
-It doesn’t work—and it’s exhausting.
+It doesn’t work and it’s exhausting.

 Songwriting is a layered process.
 First, you capture raw ideas.
 Later, you refine.
 Perfectionists flip this upside-down, obsessing over details when they should let the creative flow take over.

 Here’s how to fix it: Divide your process into two stages.
-In stage one, draft quickly—ugly and unfiltered.
+In stage one, draft quickly, ugly, and unfiltered.
 Set a timer for 15 minutes and write nonstop.
 In stage two, return to refine.
 Tweak that line or tighten that rhyme, but only after the draft is done.

 3. You Wait for Inspiration to Strike

 “I’ll write when I feel inspired.”
-Sound familiar?

 Here are three steps to stop waiting and start writing: